-Whether you're a freelancer, owner/operator, sole trader or small business manager, if you're starting up or running your own business - particularly a scribing or editing business - you need these qualities or skills:
+Whether you're a freelancer, owner/operator, sole trader or small business manager, if you're starting up or running your own business - particularly if you're a freelance scribe, editor or writer - you need these qualities or skills:

 If you want to create a new and original business, you need to be creative.
 You also need friends or colleagues with creative minds, with whom you can bounce your ideas around and find new ways of doing things.
 With the help of others, you'll be able to come up with a range of options for what your business is going to be, what you are going to do and how you're going to do it.
 You'll be able to collect ideas that will help you decide on the business name, the logo and all those things that make up the 'brand' of your business.

 But it is your business.
 You are the only one who can decide on the best logo, best brand and best approach for your particular business.
 And once your business is up and running, you're the one who'll need to be creative in dealing with problems as they arise, find ways to increase your clients in a particular area, or come up with ideas for exploring new niche markets.

 The other side of the coin of creativity is basic common sense.
 If you've got a common sense approach, before you go very far with your business idea you'll do some research to work out whether there's a gap in the market for the goods or services you want to sell; or whether there are already other people selling what you want to sell, in which case you may need to work out how you can make what you're selling a bit different to all the rest.
 You'll need to think about what it will cost to set up and run your business, whether you can afford it, and the targets you'll have to meet in order to cover your costs and start to earn a profit.
 If you use basic common sense to work out these things before starting up your business, you're far more likely to succeed.